Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 where we assumed the source is cut off by the onset of shocks and that $\Ulong \approx \Uf$.
 For both short- and long-lasting waves, the autocorrelation time may be approximated by the sound-crossing time, $\tau_c \sim L_* / c_s$.
 With these approximations, for short-lasting waves \cref{eq:omega_gw_general} becomes

 whereas for long-lasting waves \cref{eq:omega_gw_long_lasting} becomes

 In the case of short-lasting waves, the enthalpy $\bar w$ in the adiabatic index $\Gamma$ provided a factor containing dimension mass, avoiding the $\rho^2$ arguments from dimensional analysis.
 In obtaining \cref{eq:sw-scaling-short,eq:sw-scaling-long}, our treatment of $\tau_\text{sw}$ corresponds to using \cref{Eq:sw_lifetime_min} as a suppression factor.
-However, as discussed just below \cref{Eq:sw_lifetime_min}, a more careful treatment leads to the suppression factor in \cref{Eq:sw_lifetime_uplsion}.
-Therefore, we only expect these relations to hold in the specific limits described there, and in what follows we will use \cref{Eq:sw_lifetime_uplsion}.
+However, as discussed just below \cref{Eq:sw_lifetime_min}, a more careful treatment leads to the suppression factor in \cref{Eq:sw_lifetime_upsilon}.
+Therefore, we only expect these relations to hold in the specific limits described there, and in what follows we will use \cref{Eq:sw_lifetime_upsilon}.

 For more detailed modeling, early treatments attempted to apply the envelope approximation to the fluid (or sound) shells surrounding bubble walls \cite{Huber:2008hg}.
 However, it is known that the sound shells are not infinitesimally thin, instead scaling with the size of the bubble (see \cref{eq:fluidShellThickness}).
 The sound shell model \cite{Hindmarsh:2016lnk, Hindmarsh:2019phv} was proposed to take these effects into account, which expresses the velocity field of the fluid as a linear superposition of sound shells.
 GWs are produced at the boundary between two shells, where the pressure abruptly changes.
+In the original version of the sound shell model, the sound shells are assumed to freely propagate, no longer driven by a scalar field.
+However \refcite{Cai:2023guc} have very recently performed preliminary modeling of the scalar-driven propagation of the sound shells during the early stages of a collision.
 Due to linearity, the sound shell model provides a computationally efficient way to calculate the GW signal.
 The dominant source of shear stress comes from the fluid, $\tau_{ij} = \gamma^2 w v_i v_j + \partial_i \phi \partial_j \phi \simeq \gamma^2 w v_i v_j$ (see \cref{eq:sourceTensor}).
 This is not true if the bubbles run away, in which case the sound shell model is not applicable~\cite{Hindmarsh:2019phv}.
 Although the sound shell model predicts a spectrum characterized solely by the peak amplitude and frequency~\cite{Curtin:2022ovx}, extracting more information about all the thermal parameters may be possible with more careful modeling~\cite{Gowling:2021gcy}.

 Turning to simulations, we take the corresponding GW signal from recent large scale hydrodynamic simulations \cite{Hindmarsh:2017gnf}.
 Combining these with effects discussed in \refcite{Caprini:2019egz} and \refcite{Guo:2020grp} gives the following expressions for the signal and peak frequency: {\vphantom{\frac{c}{\max(v_w, c_s)}}}